Sushma Anand Akoju

 • Sexual Violence Prevention Education on consent-based communication and prevention of sexual harassment and assault in academic settings

-• Student Rights Advocacy Addressing systemic barriers faced by international PhD students and advocating for policy changes
+• Student Rights Advocacy Addressing systemic barriers faced by PhD students and advocating for policy changes

 • Community Education Facilitating workshops and training sessions on communication, conflict resolution, and social awareness